What is an Equity Release Mortgage?

 - The value of your property

 For a Lifetime Mortgage it is age dependent but you can usually borrow up to about 60% of the value of your home.
-Lenders are more likely to lend larger amounts to older people or those with existing medical conditions, for any given property value.
+Lenders generally prefer to lend larger amounts to older people or those with existing medical conditions.

 What Can I Use Equity Release For?